 Although the storm wasn’t as severe as expected, New York Mayor Bill de Blasio urged drivers to avoid the roads, if possible.

 “The roads are still dangerous and they are passable but there is a level of ice under the snow in many areas,” de Blasio said.

 More than 2,300 snow plows will continue clearing city streets preparing for New York’s grand reopening on Wednesday.

 NEW YORK – As millions stock up on canned goods, rock salt and snow shovels, bracing for a nor-easter winter storm.
 What few people consider are ways to stay out of the emergency room when the storm strikes.

-Each winter, hospitals record a spike in cases of heart attacks, carbon monoxide poisonings and car accident injuries.
+Each winter, hospitals record a spike in cases of heart attacks, carbon monoxide poisonings, and car accident injuries.

 When the winter storm hits, another leading cause that brings people into the hospital is carbon monoxide poisoning.
 Studies have shown that many drivers will leave their cars idling while they shovel the snow.
-Doctors say this is a bad idea because snow and ice can get lodged in the tail pipe, causing a buildup of the deadly gas inside the car cabin.
+Doctors say this is a bad idea because snow and ice can get lodged in the tailpipe, causing a buildup of the deadly gas inside the car cabin.

 Most often, drivers are rushed to the E.R. because of car accidents or because they’ve slipped and fallen on ice.

 “Your daily routine has to fundamentally change during a winter storm around Buffalo,” car accident attorney Steve Barnes said.
-“You could be a good driver but when it’s snowing, the risk of a auto accident or a slip and fall greatly increases.”
+“You could be a good driver but when it’s snowing, the risk of an auto accident or a slip and fall greatly increases.”